SergeyVlSorokin/NewEraProgramingIdeas/README.md

 ## Approaches/features for next-gen AI Programming

+### New Programming Language vs Specification Management System + Workflow
+explain workflow
+explain what is needed to support workflow

 ### Multi-level approach
 - top level: general system requrements / architecture and diagramms / "pattern level" / class level / function level / loop|operator level
 - we should be able to drill down at places where our top-level instructions do not result in correct operation of a system